anarchivist/anarchivist.github.com/content/posts/2018-07-19-what-one-says-and-does-not-say.markdown

 ---
 comments: true
-date: "2018-07-19T09:05:55Z"
+date: '2018-07-19T09:05:55Z'
-excerpt: |
-  An extended reflection on professional trajectories, leadership, vulnerability, community, and finding my voice, written as part of my participation in the IT Leadership Program.
+excerpt: 'An extended reflection on professional trajectories, leadership, vulnerability, community, and finding my voice, written as part of my participation in the IT Leadership Program.

+  '
+slug: what-one-says-and-does-not-say
 tags:
 - itlp
 - leadership